 MakeIt for Community is a version of our Make It Program that allows students to explore different skillsets and career pathways while making community-based projects.
 We have created benches, a trellis, and a giant Adirondack chair for the Outer Harbor.
 Little libraries, blue Buffalo bike racks, garbage receptacles have been created for Grant St, and we are frequently asked to make signs for community gardens.

 Funding Needs: The Foundry covers the cost of an instructor, use of our facilities and admin time for coordinating with clients, picking up materials, Typically our partner programs cover the cost of their supervisor and transportation for the students, though sometimes we co-apply for funding to cover these sessions.

 Growth: Not only can The Foundry make small items -- benches or a trellis, we have the potential to build larger structures such as arbors, green roofs, community structures and tiny houses.
 Good examples of other programs that do large scale community build projects: Yestermorrow Design/Build School and Rural Studio.
 We are looking to grow in this direction over the next few years.

-Program Needs: We need sponsors and community sites to build projects.
+Program Needs: We need sponsors and community sites to work with us to design build projects.
 Our application process for new projects starts in late spring for the following year so that we can build two projects in our woodshop and metalshop.

-Growth: Currently we offer two programs each week and are looking to expand to offer a third day for BPS that will run in our TechLab..
+Growth: Currently we offer two programs - one each week in our Woodshop and Metalshop.
+We are looking to expand to offer a third day for BPS that will run in our TechLab and TextileLab.